INCREDIBLE

 How do you add money to your OnePay card?

-Your OnePay card is a debit card that uses money from your pockets.
+Your OnePay card uses money from your pockets.
 You can add money to your OnePay pockets using direct deposit, moving funds from an external bank, mobile check deposit, wire transfer, and apps such as Cash App, Venmo, and PayPal.

 Your OnePay card can access the money from pockets you choose by using the OnePay app to assign the card to a specific pocket.